+(record-equal-procedure record1 record2)
-(record-equal-procedure $record_1 record_2$ ) procedure returns: the shared equality procedure for $record_1$ and $record_2$ , if there is on ne, otherwise #f libraries: (chezscheme)

-record-equal-procedure traverses the inheritance chains for both record instances in an attempt to find the most specific type for each that is associated with an equality procedure, if any.
+returns: the shared equality procedure for $record_1$ and $record_2$, if there is one, otherwise record-equal-procedure traverses the inheritance chains for both record instances in an attempt to find the most specific type for each that is associated with an equality procedure, if any.
 If such type is found and is the same for both instances, the equality procedure associated with the type is returned.
 Otherwise, #f is returned.

-(record-type-hash-procedure rtd hash-proc) procedure
+(record-type-hash-procedure rtd hash-proc)

-returns: unspecified

-(record-type-hash-procedure rtd ) procedure
+(record-type-hash-procedure rtd)

-returns: hash procedure associated with rtd , if any, otherwise #f
+returns: hash procedure associated with rtd, if any, otherwise #f

-libraries: (chezscheme)